Hobsons/hippo/README.md

 The two abstractions used are "Queues" and "Tasks".
 Queues are definitions for things that generate tasks, and tasks are the records for the actual mesos tasks that were triggered.
 One-off tasks can also be generated outside of a queue.

+For tasks created from queues, the queue data is made available to the task as both replacement and ENV variables.
+Two ENV vars are set:
+1. HIPPO_DATA - raw queue data
+2. HIPPO_DATA_BASE64 - queue data base64 encoded

+Additionally, you can use $HIPPO_DATA and $HIPPO_DATA_BASE64 in your other env var values and cmd string and they will be replaced with the actual data at run time.
+See the queue types below for what types of data will be present, as this varies by queue type.
+Note that for batched runs, the data in these variables will be separated by the batch separator.

 ## API